-Initially thought extinct, the tiny pygmy possum, also known as the world’s smallest possum species, has been found alive!
+Initially thought extinct, the tiny pygmy possum, also known as the world’s smallest possum species, has been found alive in Australia.

 The tiny creature was found on the Kangaroo Island, Australia, for the first time since the devastating wildfire that hit the region a year ago.
 Due to the catastrophic blaze nearly 90% of the island was destroyed with so many species thought to be wiped forever.
 However, it seems that things look better than initially thought as over 20 animal species, including pygmy possum have been discovered alive.